No matter the focus of your home services business, your number one concern should always be your clients.

 In addition, make sure you can import existing data into the new platform and that it doesn’t force you to rethink your entire sales and service approach.

 For the most part, a CRM is made to be easy to use, but make sure you know the learning curve and limitations involved with each provider when narrowing down your choices.
-You want an onboarding process that is seamless and positive and results in a quick adaptation.
+You want a seamless, positive onboarding process that results in a quick adaptation.

 Determining how you will deploy a CRM within your organization comes down to your current structure and if you plan to change the setup in the future.

 When choosing between a SaaS (software as a service) CRM, which are cloud-based platforms, and an in-house CRM, where you own the software outright, you should consider the following:

 - How much authority do you want (or need) to have over the platform and data?
 (In-house you oversee it all; SaaS comes with less control)

 - Will you employ an IT team to handle an in-house solution or source with a third-party?

 - Do you want to make a substantial initial investment with in-house setup or put up little upfront money but potentially spend more upgrade dollars over time?